Abhishek9253/Inventory-and-Vendor-Profitability-Analysis/README.md

 ## Business Problem:
 Effective inventory and sales management are essential for maximizing profitability in the retail and wholesale industry.
-This analysis aims to uncover actionable insights that can help optimize inventory turnover, pricing strategies, and vendor performance.
+This analysis aims to uncover actionable insights that can help optimize inventory turnover, pricing strategies, and vendor performance over 1 crore+ records.

 ## Objectives: